chrisguest75/shell_examples/36_git/README.md

 ## Detect merged branches

-If you use github web to squash ad merge.
+If you use github web to squash and merge.
 It seems to make it difficult to determine if the branch was merged or not using `--merged`.

 ```sh
 # uses git log to try and determine if branch was merged at some point